 It is possible to perform TPD at increased pressures with the use of the MCCTC.
 However, this should only be done if the catalyst was reduced at the same pressure.

-Figure 5: TPD profile of H2 on a platinum supported alumina catalyst.
+Figure 5.
+TPD profile of H2 on a platinum supported alumina catalysts.

 Temperature-Programmed Oxidation (TPO)

 The main purpose of this technique is the determination of the degree of reduction of the active species present on the catalyst.
 The number of regeneration cycles a catalyst can undergo prior to completely deactivating can be estimated by combining this technique with TPR.
 De-NOx catalysts like TiO2 and V2O5 can also be characterized by TPO.